-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region. - No indicators were triggered during the last reporting period. - There was one sample from Betws-Y-Coed with a SARS-CoV-2 concentration below the limit of detection (LOD).
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal remained level across the region. - No indicators were triggered during the last reporting period. - There were no sampling issues during the last reporting period.